Timeline of America's Car Design Legacy

 1967: GM debuts the Mustang-inspired Chevrolet Camaro.
 For the next five years, until federal emissions standards are toughened, a muscle-car war breaks out.
 Dodge releases the Hemi-powered Challenger and Charger models, Pontiac releases the GTO, and Plymouth brings to market the most awesome car ever made, a stock, purple Hemi ’Cuda convertible with a 426 Hemi V-8 that produces 425 horsepower.

-1968: Witnessing GM's newest leaders disband The Fisher Body Craftsman's Guild, Harley sees the handwriting on the wall for where GM is headed.
-To him, it's a sure sign the world's largest and wealthiest company is steering in an entirely new direction.
-Here's what Chuck Jordan, GM Design's fourth vice president (1987-'93), said on the value, size and scope of the FBCG, "Enrollment since WW II had toppled the three million mark, and over 9,000 model cars had been entered, the winners sharing more than one and one-quarter million dollars."
-An area never promoted was how the FBCG was the largest and longest consecutive running philanthropic (art & engineering) scholarship program, ever.
+1968: The Fisher Body Craftsman's Guild was oddly disbanded by GM’s new leaders, but here is what Chuck Jordan, GM Design's fourth vice president (1987-'93), said on the value, size and scope of the FBCG, "Enrollment since WW II had toppled the three million mark, and over 9,000 model cars had been entered, the winners sharing more than one and one-quarter million dollars."
+An area never promoted was how the FBCG was the largest and longest consecutive running philanthropic and monetary art scholarship program, ever.

 1968: Bullitt, starring Steve McQueen, is released.
 His co-star is a Mustang fastback.